ERA Schedule to the ERA Licence applicable from 10 March 2017

 CHANNEL FOUR TELEVISION CORPORATION (“Channel 4”) for the broadcasts made on Channel 4, E4 and/or Film Four and/or any other broadcast service operated by Channel 4 or any of its subsidiary companies and all those copyright works owned or controlled by Channel 4 or any of its subsidiary companies included in any broadcast.

-CHANNEL 5 BROADCASTING LIMITED (“Channel 5”) for the broadcasts made on Five and/or any other broadcast service operated by Channel 5 or any of its subsidiary companies and all those copyright works owned or controlled by Channel 5 or any of its subsidiary companies included in any broadcast.
+CHANNEL 5 BROADCASTING LIMITED (“Channel 5”) for the broadcasts made on Channel 5 and/or any other broadcast service operated by Channel 5 or any of its subsidiary companies and all those copyright works owned or controlled by Channel 5 or any of its subsidiary companies included in any broadcast.

 COMPACT COLLECTIONS LIMITED (“Compact”) acting as agent for